HSLdevcom/digitransit-deployer/README.md

 ## Autodeployer, autorestarter and monitoring for Digitransit deployments

 We deploy digitransit docker images automatically from Docker Hub.
-When a Docker image of a mesos deployment that we have deployed in our environment is updated at Docker Hub the new image is deployed automatically.
+When a Docker image of a kubernetes deployment that we have deployed in our environment is updated at Docker Hub the new image is deployed automatically.

 Autodeployer also takes care of restarting dependant deployments.
 For example when otp-data is updated otp is restarted etc.